blekki/Forgotten-Echo/README.md

-# Space-Crab
+# Forgotten Echo
-Space Crab - puzzle game about repairing satellite in the outer space.
+Forgotten Echo - puzzle game about repairing satellites in the outer space.